Project Help

 Sometimes, yes.
 If the board is only slightly uneven, you may be able to flatten it enough with sanding, especially if the problem is more surface cleanup than real warp.

-Sanding is slower and less precise than a router jig for serious flattening, but it can absolutely work for:
+Sanding is slower and less precise than a router jig for serious flattening, but it can absolutely work for minor glue line unevenness, small high spots, final cleanup after routing, and boards that are already close to flat.

 The biggest mistake is rushing because the board looks close enough.
 Cutting boards reveal unevenness fast, especially once finish goes on.